danil/rc/archive-tar-bzip-xz-zip.rc.md

 ## gzip

+    tar --extract --gzip --verbose --file path/to/your.file.tar.gz

+### Compress

     gzip --keep --verbose path/to/your.file
+    bzip2 --keep --stdout --verbose path/to/your.file > path/to/your.file.gz

+### Decompress

     gzip --decompress --verbose --keep path/to/your.file.gz
-    tar --extract --gzip --verbose --file path/to/your.file.tar.gz

 ## bzip2

+    tar --extract --bzip2 --verbose --file path/to/your/dir.tar.bz2
+    cat path/to/your.file.bz2 | bzip2 --decompress > path/to/file

+### Compress

     bzip2 --keep --verbose path/to/your.file
+    bzip2 --keep --stdout --verbose path/to/your.file > path/to/your.file.bz2

+### Decompress

     bzip2 --decompress --keep --verbose path/to/your.file.bz2
-    tar --extract --bzip2 --verbose --file path/to/your/dir.tar.bz2
-    cat path/to/your.file.bz2 | bzip2 --decompress > path/to/file

 ## xz

+    tar --extract --xz --file path/to/your.tar.xz
+    pg_dump db_name | xz --compress > path/to/dump_$(date --utc +%Y%m%dT%H%M%SZ).sql.xz

+### Compress

     xz --keep --verbose path/to/your.file
+    xz --keep --stdout --verbose path/to/your.file > path/to/your.file.xz

+### Decompress

     xz --decompress --keep --verbose path/to/your.file.xz
-    tar --extract --xz --file path/to/your.tar.xz
-    pg_dump db_name | xz --compress > path/to/dump_$(date --utc +%Y%m%dT%H%M%SZ).sql.xz

 ## Zip